tn512/musicstreamapp/event_generator/deploy/DEPLOYMENT.md

 - Docker installed locally
 - Access to an Azure Container Registry (ACR)
 - Access to an Azure Kubernetes Service (AKS) cluster
-- Kafka running in the AKS cluster
+- Kafka running in the AKS cluster with a single broker

 ## Option 1: Deploy to AKS (Preferred)